 - Remember, volunteering gives you a different perspective and enhances your involvement in the festival community – so make the most of it and have fun!

-If there’s something that’s not clear, contact email@example.com or call 0419 040742 with any general questions, or your area manager if it’s a more specific question.
-You’ll find their contact details listed against each Event Group within Volunteer Hub – our online booking system.
+If there’s something that’s not clear, contact email@example.com or call 0419 040742 with any general questions, or speak to your area manager if it’s a more specific question.